-I have been practicing law for 20 years.
-Throughout that time I’ve lectured at Yale on issues of child abuse and neglect and I have also been a guest instructor at medical schools and PA programs where I would teach about mandatory reporting laws.
+I have been practicing law for over 20 years.
+Throughout that time I’ve lectured for Yale on issues of child abuse and neglect and I have also been a guest instructor at medical schools and PA programs where I would teach about mandatory reporting laws.
 Mandatory reporting requires that certain individuals report child abuse.
 The trainings I have done for medical providers is to help them understand the legal nexus behind what they are doing when they report a potential child abuse case.

 In my career, I have had the opportunity to defend people that have been accused of child abuse and neglect after reports by medical providers.
 When training medical providers, I encourage them to err on the side of caution and make a report if they are concerned about the source of an injury or believe that a caretaker may have neglected a child.
 Although there may be rare exceptions, medical providers do not make these reports out of malice, but out of a desire to help the child and comply with their legal obligations.
 In defense of accused parents, however, I have found many reports that were made without much investigation or that did not account for more likely alternative explanations than abuse or neglect.

 Child abuse allegations happen to all types of parents from all types of backgrounds (although reports may not be consistently made or investigated in all circumstances—a topic for a different discussion).
 All parents who are accused of abuse or neglect face a similar task of overcoming a deep-seated desire to protect children—a desire shared by doctors, investigators, and the general public—which effectively reverses the “presumption of innocence” and places the burden on the parent to explain why their child’s injuries appear non-accidental.

 In many of these cases, the child is young and cannot explain the injury or illness.
 For example, a small child who falls out of a swing may suffer a spiral fracture—the kind of fracture that medical providers are trained to see as potentially indicating abuse.
 The foregoing events may unfold as follows: